Westmere House - Auckland, New Zealand

 The choice to use Abodo timber lowers the need for maintenance on the cladding, difficult on a building of this height.
 Abodo timbers undergo a thermal modification process that increases the durability and stability of the products.
 This is especially important for exterior claddings, which can be subject to many different kinds of weather events and climates throughout New Zealand.

 When using black substrates, this stability becomes paramount as darker coloured wood can warp and twist easily with changing temperatures.
 This cladding is finished in Protector - Nero, which is created using a mix of small and large particles of carbon black pigment.
-The smaller particles penetrate deep into the timber while the larger stay near the surface, which along with the thermal modification process, increases the longevity - and good looks - of the deep black finish.

 Jon Smith and the team at Matter Architects have created a low-maintenance, light-filled and spacious home for Lucy's family of five.